 1. Renew Your Resolutions

 According the Gregorian calendar, the new year begins at the heart of winter, when the days are short and the weather is cold, and nature isn’t doing much of anything besides sleep.

-But pushing power and renewal belong to spring, not winter.
+Pushing power and renewal belong to spring, not winter.
 It’s no wonder that so many resolutions are quickly broken!

 Spring is when nature uses all that stored winter energy to burst forth and become more active.
 As the birds outside become more social, so should you.
 As sprouts break through barriers, so should you.